Karen Kain. Photo by Karolina Kuras.

 Ms. Kain retired from dancing following a farewell tour in 1997 and took up the position of Artist-in-Residence with the National Ballet, a role that was expanded in 1999 to that of Artistic Associate.
 In 2005, Ms. Kain was appointed Artistic Director of the National Ballet.
 The following year, she restaged Rudolf Nureyev’s landmark version of The Sleeping Beauty in celebration of the National Ballet’s inaugural season at the Four Seasons Centre for the Performing Arts in Toronto.

 Ms. Kain has received many Canadian and international awards throughout her career, testifying to her accomplishments both as an artist and an advocate for the arts.
-She is a Companion of the Order of Canada, the first Canadian recipient of the Cartier Lifetime Achievement Award and was named an Officer of the Order of Arts and Letters by the Government of France.
+She is a Companion of the Order of Canada, was awarded the Order of Ontario, was the first Canadian recipient of the Cartier Lifetime Achievement Award and named an Officer of the Order of Arts and Letters by the Government of France.
 In 1997, Ms. Kain was honoured with a Governor General’s National Arts Centre Award and received a Governor General’s Award for Lifetime Artistic Achievement in 2002.
-From 2004 to 2008, she was Chair of the Canada Council for the Arts.
-In 2007, she was presented with the Barbara Hamilton Memorial Award for demonstrating excellence and professionalism in the performing arts.
-In 2008, the Karen Kain School for the Arts officially opened, a tribute to Ms. Kain’s ongoing contributions to the cultural life of her country, and in 2011, Ms. Kain was honoured by the International Society for the Performing Arts with the Distinguished Artist Award.
+From 2004 to 2008, she was Chair of the Canada Council for the Arts and was presented the Barbara Hamilton Memorial Award in 2007 for demonstrating excellence and professionalism in the performing arts.
+The Karen Kain School for the Arts officially opened in 2008, a tribute to Ms. Kain’s ongoing contributions to the cultural life in Canada.
+In 2011, Ms. Kain was honoured by the International Society for the Performing Arts with the Distinguished Artist Award.
+Ms, Kain is the first Canadian to be honoured with the prestigious Queen Elizabeth II Coronation Award, the highest honor given by the Royal Academy of Dance.
+The 19/20 season marks Ms. Kain’s 50th anniversary with The National Ballet of Canada.

 "Under the reign of Karen Kain, The National Ballet of Canada has flowered into one of the most thrilling companies in the world."